Undergraduate Course Requirements

 To be considered for admission to Baylor College of Medicine, an applicant must have satisfactorily completed no less than 90 undergraduate semester hours (or equivalent number of quarter hours) at a fully accredited college or university in the United States by the time of enrollment in medical school.

-The following courses must have been completed satisfactorily (AP and online courses will not be accepted for the required coursework):
+The following courses must have been completed satisfactorily (AP courses will not be accepted for the required coursework):

 - Math (3-4 semester hours) - Biostatistics (preferred), but any course with quantitative math.
 Examples: statistics, physics, calculus